enemy/aws-helsinki.fi/_posts/2011-09-14-fourth-meeting-presentations.md

 {{ page.title }}
 ================
-AWS Solutions Architect Carlos Conde will give us a presentation on ElastiCache and CloudFormation.
+AWS Solutions Architect Carlos Condé will give us a presentation on ElastiCache and CloudFormation.

 Chief Architect Razvan Matei will hold a presentation and a demo under the title "Single Sign-On in Multitenant Cloud Environments".